Tell us about your working career to date and what brought you to Genius?

 Music, both playing and listening.
 Music has been a harbour for my soul since I was a kid.
 It’s saved me from cigarettes, probably drugs and it’s a wonderful way to connect with people – like creative ideas I suppose.
 Also typography.
 If you suffer from insomnia I’m available for hire at a very reasonable rate and I guarantee I’ll send you into a deep coma while describing the virtues of Baskerville Bold and Mrs Eaves.
 And finally, fly fishing.
 It’s not about catching, it’s about thinking up new expletives as you’re made a fool of yet again, by a fish.

 Any recommendations on music/podcasts/boxsets/movies/apps that you have downloaded/listened to /watched recently and why?

 I’m an analogue man.
 I’ve only just discovered podcasts and love BBC Sounds, which is a treat as the analogue radio reception where I live is crap.
 I don’t watch TV ‘cos I use a monitor a lot during the day and I don’t understand binging on box sets, that’s just a generation-gap thing.
-At risk of sounding evangelical, I’d plumb for our Genius values – trust, honesty, respect and affection – in any order you like.
+I’d plumb for our Genius values – trust, honesty, respect and empathy – in any order you like.